Tumyp17/smaltokbot/README.md

------Welcome to my portfolio project-----
+Welcome to my portfolio project
 ___________________________
 //This is a modified copy of a real bot, made for a translation service company.//
 ___________________________